Lake County Drunk Driving Accident Attorneys

 Dram Shop & Liquor Liability after an Accident

 In addition to the driver at fault for the accident, you may be able to recover from additional persons who are also responsible.
-Liquor store owners, bar owners, bartenders, and other individuals and entities responsible for the distribution of alcohol will also be held liable if they negligently served to an intoxicated person.
+Liquor store owners, bar owners, bartenders, and other individuals and entities responsible for the distribution of alcohol will also be held liable if they negligently served an intoxicated person.
 We will aggressively pursue compensation from any bar owner, restaurant owner, club operator, homeowners, or other businesses serving alcohol.
 We also handle cases where parents are accountable for minors involved in a drunk-driving accident.

 To increase your chances of maximum compensation, call Oldham & Smith today.